Who may appoint poll watchers?

 - A poll watcher must be age seventeen (17) or older by Election Day.

-- A poll watcher does not have to live in Davidson County.
+- A poll watcher does not have to live in Davidson County, but must be a resident of Tennessee.

 To what locations may poll watchers be appointed?